 “If your gift recipient is already an Amazon Prime or Amazon Student member, or does not want to activate the Prime membership, they’ll be able to exchange their gift for an Amazon.com Gift Card in the value of the original cost of the Prime membership gift plus applicable sales tax.”

-You also can give the gift of a membership to Costco or Sam’s Club.
+You can likewise gift a membership to Sam’s Club.
 But while you can buy these gifts online, they aren’t electronic: They are special gift cards that get shipped.
-So if you want to give either gift membership to someone for Christmas, head to your local Costco or Sam’s Club today and buy it there.
+So if you want to gift membership to someone for Christmas, head to your local Sam’s Club today and buy it there.

 Last but not least, Money Talks News also offers a membership with a gift option.

 Like memberships, subscriptions keep the holiday cheer flowing throughout the year.
 So, consider giving the gift of subscriptions such as:

 Some publications — such as The New York Times — also give you the option to give the gift of a print subscription and pay for it online.

 Our Money Made Simple course

 Some gifts last a short while, others for up to a year.
 But a few gifts last a lifetime — like our Money Made Simple course.

 In this course, Money Talks News founder Stacy Johnson teaches you the basics of personal finance, covering 13 topics, including:

 - Organizing your finances